Q&A with paper artist Paperboyo

 Some people seem to know exactly what they want to do when they’re young, others (like me) took a lot longer to realise what my dream career was.
 What I did was follow the things that interested me, and then I often got distracted by something else that interested me and I spent time exploring that.
-I think that’s okay though, because it eventually lead me to where I am now doing my dream job.
-So my biggest piece of advice would be remain curious.
+I think that’s okay though because it eventually lead me to where I am now doing my dream job.
+So my biggest piece of advice would be to remain curious.
 Life is much more exciting for those of us that are curious.

 What are your most favourite aspects of the job?